Degree Level:

 Degree:

 Let’s talk about faith.
-Where did religion come from?
+Where did the knowledge and study of God come from?
 What impact does it have on the world?
-What are the beliefs of various religions?
-The Religious Studies minor at the Mount offers students the opportunity to have open, real conversations about religion, faith, and theology and their place in the world.
+What are the foundational beliefs of Catholicism?
+The Theology and Religious Studies major at the Mount offers students the opportunity to have open, real conversations about theology, culture, history, diverse issues within the field, and their place in the world.

 • Dominican roots: Our Dominican heritage places an emphasis on veritas, or seeking truth.
-Our Religious Studies classes emphasize the importance of respectful dialogue around topics of faith and offer a safe space in which to learn and question.
+Our Theology & Religious Studies classes emphasize the importance of respectful dialogue and creative thought around the knowledge of God and topics of faith.
 (Plus, our Chapel of the Most Holy Rosary is a pretty great spot in which to be inspired!)

-• Open to all: Whether you personally ascribe to a particular faith or no faith at all, everyone is welcome to declare a Religious Studies minor.
+• Open to all: Whether you personally ascribe to a particular faith or no faith at all, everyone is welcome to declare a Theology and Religious Studies major.
 The only requirements are that you keep an open mind and remain respectful!

 • Faith in action: Many religious traditions place great emphasis on the importance of helping others.
-As a service-oriented college, the Mount offers so many ways to put what you learn in religion class into action, a real life way of living out love of neighbor.
+As a Catholic, service-oriented college, the Mount offers so many ways to put what you learn into action, a real-life way of living out love of neighbor.

-What to expect as a Religious Studies minor
+What to expect as a Religious Studies major

-Learn about Religious Studies minor academic requirements and courses here.
+Learn about Theology and Religious Studies major and minor academic requirements and courses here.

-As a Religious Studies minor, you’ll take courses that allow you to have a broader understanding of religion and its impact on the world.
-Courses like Introduction to World Religions, Introduction to Theology, and Religious Movements in America provide foundational knowledge of religion, followed by courses that evaluate religion’s impact on everyday life, especially through courses like Theology of Film, Sports and Religion, and Fairy Tales and Sacraments.
-You’ll augment those studies with two courses in Biblical Studies to see how the Bible complements these themes.
+As a Theology and Religious Studies major, you’ll take courses that allow you to have a broader understanding of religion and its impact on the world.
+Courses like Introduction to World Religions, Introduction to Theology, and Religious Movements in America provide foundational knowledge of religion, followed by courses that evaluate religion’s impact on everyday life, especially through courses like Theology of Film, Sports and Religion, and Fairy Tales & Sacraments.
+You’ll augment those studies with several electives in Scripture, Systematics, or Spirituality.

 You may also choose to participate in an independent study with a professor on a topic of your choice to fulfill one of your required courses.

-Associate Professor of Religious Studies Robert Miller answering the question, "Does God care about sports?"
+Associate Professor of Theology & Religious Studies, Robert Miller, answering the question, "Does God care about sports?"

 Be prepared for your future

-A minor in Religious Studies can prepare one to pursue the subject at the graduate level.
-Additionally, the deductive, critical thinking, and language skills of this discipline are applicable to any career, and the courses should also give students a broader appreciation of religion in general for personal study and reflection.
+A major in Theology and Religious Studies can prepare one to pursue the subject at the graduate level.
+Additionally, the deductive, critical thinking, and language skills of this discipline are applicable to any career, and, when paired with another major, will help inform and complement the other discipline.
+The courses should also give students a broader appreciation of religion in general for personal study and reflection.

 Contact